harshad317/Auto_boost/README.md

 - `--metric`: auto-detected if omitted (`accuracy` for classification, `rmse` for regression).
 - `--output`: optional CSV to save predictions (includes ID column when `--id-col` is supplied).

-Run `python auto_boost.py --help` for the full reference.
+Run `auto-boost --help` for the full reference.
+The legacy `python auto_boost.py` shim is still provided for local scripts and backwards compatibility.

 ## About the Notebook